-The Debug Node allows inspection of the current payload at any point during a workflow.
-It is extremely useful when initially constructing a workflow, to make sure that all the various components are acting on the payload as expected.
+The Debug Node allows inspection of the current payload and execution timing info at any point during a workflow.
+It is extremely useful when initially constructing a workflow to ensure sure that all the various components are acting on the payload as expected.

 The Debug Node is very simple to configure - there are only two sections, and both are optional.

 Note: The use of a Debug Node does not alter or mutate your workflow payload in any way.
 The presence or absence of a Debug Node will not alter how your workflow runs or the result.

 The Debug Node takes an optional message (a string template) to include in the debug messages that get displayed.
 In the above example, the message is “Before Mutate”.